 Why make a homemade vegan Nutella?
 Have you caught yourself reading labels endlessly on all the chocolate hazelnut and peanut butter spreads hoping one of them is dairy-free and vegan?
-Don't lie, I know you have; we all have dreams of a vegan Nutella.
-But it's super easy to make your own homemade chocolate hazelnut spread using just a few simple ingredients.
+Many a vegan has encountered the dilemma of the lack of vegan chocolate hazelnut spread options and many vegans stay up at night dreaming of a vegan Nutella.
+But, the good news is, it's super easy to make your own homemade chocolate hazelnut spread using just a few simple ingredients.
 If you can't find hazelnuts, walnuts or cashews will work, and your homemade vegan Nutella will still be quite delicious, but it won't taste quite like real Nutella.

 If you really want a treat, try swapping out a tablespoon or two of the regular vegetable oil and replacing it with a rich flavored oil, such as walnut oil or coconut oil for a bit of extra decadence in this recipe.